With sweet fennel and fragrant Italian sausage, this skillet meal is a quick and simple dinner that packs loads of nutrition and flavor!

 This simple sausage and lentils recipe comes from one of our readers Darryl Patrick Lombard, who makes it often on busy weeknights.
-I’m so glad he shared it with me because if you thought lentils were bland, wait till you try Darryl’s recipe!
-Loads of flavor with such little effort.
+I’m so glad he shared it with me!
+If you thought lentils were bland, wait until you try Darryl’s recipe.
+Loads of flavor with such little effort!

 Italians have been doing the sausage and lentils combo for many years, and it is a darn delicious one to try!
 Plus, the combination of protein-packed lentils and a little bit of chicken sausage makes for a satisfying meal to feed a little crowd.